Rihards Bukarts: Playing career

-Bukarts attended the Panthers' rookie camp after signing a one-year deal with the Panthers' inaugural AHL affiliate, the Springfield Thunderbirds.
-After attending Florida's main training camp, before he was reassigned to begin the 2016–17 season with the Thunderbirds.
+Bukarts attended the Panthers' rookie camp after signing a one-year deal with the Panthers' AHL affiliate, the Springfield Thunderbirds.
+He attended Florida's main training camp, before he was reassigned to begin the 2016–17 season with the Thunderbirds.
 He split the season between Springfield and the ECHL with the Manchester Monarchs.

-As a free agent in the following off-season, Bukarts returned to Europe in agreeing to an initial one-year contract with HC Zlin of the Czech Extraliga on 21 August 2017.
-In the 2017–18 season, Bukarts left the Czech Republic after 17 games, making appearances in the Kontinental Hockey League with Dinamo Riga before completing the season with German club, Eisbären Berlin of the DEL.
+As a free agent in the following off-season, Bukarts returned to Europe, agreeing to an initial one-year contract with HC Zlin of the Czech Extraliga on 21 August 2017.
+In the 2017–18 season, Bukarts left the Czech Republic after 17 games, making appearances in the Kontinental Hockey League with Dinamo Riga before completing the season with German club, Eisbären Berlin of the Deutsche Eishockey Liga (DEL).

-Bukarts opted to continue in the DEL as a free agent, agreeing to a one-year deal with Schwenninger Wild Wings on 13 July 2018.
-In the 2018–19 season, Bukarts contributed with 22 points through 42 games, unable to help the Wild Wings progress to the post-season.
-At the completion of the season, Bukarts left Schwenninger at the conclusion of his contract.
+Bukarts opted to continue in the DEL as a free agent, agreeing to a one-year deal with the Schwenninger Wild Wings on 13 July 2018.
+In the 2018–19 season, Bukarts contributed with 22 points through 42 games, but was unable to help the Wild Wings progress to the post-season.
+Bukarts left Schwenninger at the conclusion of his contract at the end of the season.

 On 13 May 2019, Bukarts secured a one-year contract to continue in the DEL with Düsseldorfer EG.

+On 14 November 2020, he re-joined Dinamo Riga of the KHL on a tryout basis.
+On 9 December 2020, the team signed him to a two-way deal for the rest of the season.
+He finished the season with 17 points in 33 games.

+On 17 August 2021, Bukarts signed a one-year deal with Admiral Vladivostok of the KHL.

+On 2 November 2022, he signed a deal for the rest of the season with EC KAC of the ICE Hockey League (ICEHL).

+Without a contract to start the season for the third time in four years, Bukarts signed a three-month deal with EHC Biel-Bienne of the National League (NL) on 24 October 2023.
+Upon the end of the deal, Bukarts signed a contract with HC Vítkovice of the Czech Extraliga.

+Bukarts was limited to just 20 games with HC Vítkovice due to two knee surgeries in 2024-25, and left the team at the end of the season.

+Bukarts was without a team to begin the 2025-26 season until 25 December 2025, when he signed with HC Prešov of the Slovak Extraliga.